webtimemachine/wtm2/README.md

-# Web Time Machine
+# WebTM

-Web Time Machine is a cross-platform solution to integrate the navigation history between desktop and mobile web browsers.
+WebTM is a cross-platform solution to integrate the navigation history between desktop and mobile web browsers.
 Focusing on providing a solution for an integration between Google Chrome, Safari, Firefox, Android and iOS.
 This repository implements the backend solution with a NestJS application that provides a REST API and a PostgreSQL database used through PrismaORM.

 ## Installation